Antivirals and nMABs for non-hospitalised COVID-19 patients: coverage report

 Key demographic and clinical characteristics of treated patients

-Table 2 shows the count and proportion of potentially eligible patients who received treatment for COVID-19 by 19-Jan-2023, broken down by demographic and clinical categories and by treatment type.
+Table 2 shows the count and proportion of potentially eligible patients who received treatment for COVID-19 by 30-Jun-2023, broken down by demographic and clinical categories and by treatment type.
 The proportion treated varied by ethnicity, NHS Regions and by rurality.
 There was also lower coverage among care home residents, those with dementia, those with sickle cell disease, unvaccinated patients and in the most socioeconomically deprived areas.
 Patients who were housebound, or who had a severe mental illness also had a slightly reduced chance of being treated.

 Consistency with guidance